Please, introduce yourself.

 What is your professional background?

-What was your background before entering the Sustainable Industrial Engineering Master’s?
+What was your background before doing the Sustainable Industrial Engineering Master’s?

 In your opinion, what are the main strengths of the Sustainable Industrial Engineering Master’s program?